kleenkanteen/shop-scan/README.md

 ### On Chrome:

 In the address bar, click the monitor icon with the down arrow and click Install.

 ![Address-Bar-install-screenshot](./Readme-Assets/Shop-Scan-address-bar-install.png)

-In the upper right, select the three dots > Save & Share > Install Shop Scan...
+Alternatively: In the upper right, select the three dots > Save & Share > Install Shop Scan...

 ![Menu-install-screenshot](Readme-Assets/Shop-Scan-menu-install.png)